 Difficulty level: 4

 The bass line is an iconic one for anyone who’s listened to The Dark Side of the Moon.
 With a time signature of 7/4, this is a tune that can challenge your sense of rhythm, but once you’ve got it down, it’s hard to forget.
 If this is your first foray into odd meters such as 7/4 and 5/4, stick with it!
-After a while, these can become as natural as 4/4 or 3/4.
+After a while, these can become as natural as 4/4 or 3/4 and will open up a whole new world of bass guitar songs for you to tackle.
 For more, check out A Guitarist’s Guide to Odd Time Signatures.

 Johann Pachelbel – “Pachelbel Canon in D Major”